 Making and using one

-Form a tube of plastic mesh, pack it firmly with pre-soaked sphagnum, and stand it in the pot behind the plant, anchored into the soil.
-Tie the stems in loosely to start, guiding the nodes against the moss.
-Then keep the pole damp: mist it daily or pour water down the top, and the aerial roots will grow into it and grip on their own.
+Form a tube of plastic mesh, pack it firmly with pre-soaked sphagnum, and stand it in the pot behind the plant, anchored into the soil so it cannot rock.
+Tie the stems in loosely to start, guiding the nodes and their emerging aerial roots against the moss.
+Then keep the pole damp: mist it daily or pour water down the top, and the roots will grow into it and grip on their own within a few weeks.
 Extend the pole as the plant climbs.

 Keeping it damp without the bother